 To thaw: remove them from the freezer and unwrap them.
 Then, let them thaw for 5 minutes on the freezer before pulling them apart.
 Defrost them in the microwave OR in your toaster.

 Gluten Free Pumpkin Pancakes

 - 1/2 cup pumpkin puree

 - 1 teaspoon baking powder

-- 1/2 cup almond meal (I used the Trader Joe’s brand)
+- 1/2 cup super fine almond meal I used the Trader Joe’s brand

 - 2 tablespoons coconut flour

 - In a medium size bowl, whisk 4 eggs.
 Then add in pumpkin puree and maple syrup and mix.